mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan/sis_test_plan_d_ssid_testing.md

 Vendors will be expected to demonstrate a mechanism for timely reporting of ID creation errors back to users, either through the SIS user interface, or through a separate interface, or reporting method.

 ## Ed-Fi / MARSS Student Record Validation Test
-When Student Records are created or updated in the Ed-Fi ODS, the API will perform a look up against the MN State Student ID System to determine whether the student is associated to a valid student id.
+When Student records are initially created in the Ed-Fi ODS for the specified school year, MDE's Ed-Fi API performs a validation check against MDE's Student ID System to determine whether the student is associated to a valid state student ID (SSID).
+If the validation check passes, the Student record will be added to the Ed-Fi ODS.

+NOTE: Once a Student record is created in the Ed-Fi ODS for the specified school year, the Ed-Fi API doesn't validate subsequent updates to that Student record in that school year.

-This validation feature will be enabled in the Staging Environment.
-Vendors must capture validation errors returned in the API response and surface these errors to district users.
+This validation feature is enabled in the Staging Environment.
+Vendors must capture validation errors returned in the Ed-Fi API response and surface these errors to district users.

 ### Student Validation Process Overview